 Data analysis: Each research partner will conduct analyses separately within each data source, and results will be pooled via meta-analytic methods, if appropriate, at the end of the study.
 The analysis will comprise 4 different steps: select the study population, assign exposure and define follow-up, describe the study cohorts and patterns of rimegepant use, and estimate exposure propensity scores.
-Stabilised propensity score weights will be used in the comparative analyses, where the inverse of the propensity score is multiplied by the probability of receiving the treatment independently of baseline covariates.
+Propensity score-based standardised morbidity ratio weights will be used in the comparative analyses.
 Crude and adjusted incidence rates of MACE with their 95% CIs will be estimated using a Poisson regression model with robust estimation of variance.
 Cumulative incidence of MACE will be estimated using the Kaplan-Meier estimator for each of the 4 exposure groups.
 Finally, for each comparison, crude and adjusted RRs and risk differences at various times during follow-up (3, 6, 9, and 12 months) will be estimated using the Kaplan-Meier estimator, and 95% CIs will be derived using bootstrap methods.
 Adjusted hazard ratios (HRs) will be estimated with a Cox model.